fheahdythdr/ClientFlagOptimizer/README.md

 I will very likely not be updating any FVars at the moment, however you can create custom FVar jsons.

+Will be migrating to [this other repo](https://github.com/fheahdythdr/JCO) soon, as RFO's JS api is now a thing.

+JCO will still be using a C++ frontend to install everything needed and be able to go into the tray, because there's no real way to do so in NodeJS as far as I know.

 ## Using custom URLS

 Simply type url in the console, and enter the raw .json url you have after being prompted to enter one.